 As technology improved over time, so did the recording industry.
 Over the last few centuries, it’s thanks to sound recording technology that created iconic musical scores for movies and entertainment, not to mention sound effects for just about anything.

-From the sounds of dinosaurs roaring to the sounds of footsteps across sand, recording sound samples creates a sense of immersion and believability to captivate its audience.
+From the sounds of dinosaurs roaring to the sounds of footsteps across the sand, recording sound samples creates a sense of immersion and believability to captivate its audience.

-But where did the inspiration of recorded audio come from, and how has it improved over the years?
+But where did the inspiration for recorded audio come from, and how has it improved over the years?
 Understanding the history of audio recording and reproduction should give a plausible explanation of the why and how of technological progress.

-So, plug in those headphones and give it a listen to how history has given a whole new meaning to enjoying music and sound.
+So, plug in those headphones and give it listen to how history has given a whole new meaning to enjoying music and sound.

 Overview of Audio Recording

 Before touching on the history of audio recording and reproduction, it’s vital to understand what audio recording is.
 Audio recording is the process by which sound information becomes captured and then placed onto a storage medium.

 These include optical discs, magnetic tape, or solid-state drives.
 It allows for the reproduction of the original sound by being fed through a playback machine and speaker system.